sueldoemmanuelalan-afk/sueldoemmanuelalan-afk/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="https://sueldoemmanuelalan@gmail.com">contact me through email</a> me.
+If you have any questions about front-end web development, feel free to <a href="https://sueldoemmanuelalan@gmail.com">contact me through email</a>.

 Or <a href="https://www.linkedin.com/in/-alan-emmanuel-sueldo-">LinkedIn</a> to deploy your machine learning project on web.